 I say spending anywhere from a day or two to really explore the nicest beaches in all of Malibu is all you need.

 As you continue on your California road trip, the next stop should be Santa Barbara.
 Whether you want to check out this city or not it is still a perfect place to take a break from driving.
 The city is made of mostly retired folks and a mix of college students due to the university’s location.
 But don’t disregard this city because the beaches are amazing and gorgeous as they are quiet.

-Every time I stop in the Santa Barbara area, I make sure I check out the butterfly garden in Goleta, of course this place is mostly seasonal.
+Every time I stop in the Santa Barbara area, I make sure I check out the butterfly garden in Goleta, keep in mind this place is seasonal.
 The best time to visit the Monarch Butterfly Grove would be anywhere from November to February.
-It is a nice walk to the butterfly area and what is really cool is when you observe the trees.
+It is a nice walk to the butterfly garden area and what is really cool is when you observe the trees.
 It really is a neat sight.
 In addition, be sure to check out the nice downtown area.
 It’s the perfect place to shop since there are many boutiques and local shops in the area.

-Pismo Beach and Dinosaur Cave/ Morro Bay and Hearst Castle
+Day 4-5: Pismo Beach, Dinosaur Cave, Morro Bay, Hearst Castle

 It is definitely a popular family-orientated beach destination, but it doesn’t matter whether you have friends, family or yourself.
 The scenery from Dinosaur Cave makes you really appreciate how gorgeous nature really is.